 But then, strange things begin to happen.
 One day, a girl suddenly falls ill.
 She seizes up, jerks around violently, and falls to the ground.
 A little while later, she’s fine.
 But then it happens again, to someone else.
 And again.
 And again.
 It soon happens with such frequency that it gains a nickname – “the fits.”
 First, the local authorities believe it must be something in the water supply, and advise the community center’s owners to use bottled water for the time being.
 Yet that doesn’t seem to be it.
 It is a genuine mystery, and while most of the children and their parents are confused, Toni is fascinated.
 What’s really going on here?
 Will it happen to her next?
 Or to a friend?
 There’s something undeniably interesting about this odd condition, an ensnaring obsession that no one can pinpoint, but everyone feels.

-Royalty Hightower is not an actress by trade – indeed, The Fits is her first feature film.
-However, this does not prevent her from delivering an engaging performance as Toni.
+Royalty Hightower is not a trained actress – indeed, The Fits is her first feature film, and yet her performance is engaging all the same.
 Playing someone stuck between a desire to fit in and a need to have independence and self-realization, Hightower is able to balance these complicated emotions through a surprisingly diverse array of nonverbal tics, otherwise neutral lines given extra weight, and a fully enveloping presence.
 She captures the concept of acting through silence, a vital element for her character’s wallflower tendencies.
 After all, Holmer often stages scenes through indirect observation – what’s seen through an ajar door, the dividers in a stall, the closed curtains on a stage.

-Perhaps this film’s subtlety can be an odd demerit at times, as at 78 minutes, it seem as if the script is caught somewhere in the balance of a killer short film stretched too long, or an underdeveloped feature project that just needed a bit more oomph.
-It’s this equivalence which holds The Fits from truly pushing through its promising elements and delivering something greater than any individual part.
+Perhaps this film’s subtlety can be a demerit at times, as at 78 minutes, it seems as if the script is caught somewhere in the balance of a killer short film stretched too long, or an underdeveloped feature project that just needed a bit more push.
+It’s this equivalence which holds The Fits from ascending above its promising elements and delivering something greater than any individual part.
 As is, it’s never particularly underwhelming, but there’s an undeniable feeling that the story needed a bit more work.
-Yet should we really complain excessively when the components on display – from the direction, to the cinematography, to the acting – are so credible?
-It hardly seems appropriate to keep docking points here.
+Yet what else can be said when the other details – the direction, the cinematography, the acting – are so credible?
 I’m still excited to see what Holmer tackles next, and what Hightower can do as she develops as an actress.
+It hardly seems appropriate to keep docking points.
 If this is the start of some polished careers, then it’s all worth it and more.